TEST 2: Fuel Pressure Test With Gauge

 OK, let's get started with this test:

-With a shop towel, mop up any fuel that was released during the process of connecting the fuel pressure gauge to the Schrader valve.
+With a shop towel, mop up any fuel that was released during the process of connecting the fuel pressure gauge adapter to the fuel line.

 When ready, ask your helper to crank the engine while you observe the fuel pressure tester's gauge.